Ben8842/BitProject/README.md

 For educational puposes I am looking to use the coinlib.io api to display things in interesting ways.

+This project also uses the chart.js to help generate charts.

 API KEY IS 56a2275998bf3767